 The effect of this policy development was to divert cell supply out of the international market, even as the U.S. geared up for its biggest year yet.

-"Because of what was happening in South Korea, a lot of the tier-one manufacturers were just supplying the domestic market," said Mitalee Gupta, an energy storage supply chain analyst at Wood Mackenzie Power & Renewables.
-"U.S. developers who didn’t have long-term contracts in place had a very hard time getting a hold of batteries."
+"Because of what was happening in South Korea, a lot of the Tier 1 manufacturers were just supplying the domestic market," said Mitalee Gupta, an energy storage supply chain analyst at Wood Mackenzie Power & Renewables.
+"U.S. developers who didn’t have long-term contracts in place had a very hard time obtaining batteries."